AbdulrhmanSayedAli/AskFm/README.md

 # features :

 - login and signup.
-- remember me we logged in.
+- remember me when logged in.
 - ask questions to anyone (anonymously or openly).
 - prevent users from sending anonymous questions.
 - make a thread question to an exiting question.